Skip to main content ] Facebook Twitter Member area

 2. Don’t let shame in

 When your body stops working the way it used to, it can feel a bit embarrassing.
-It can be vital for each person not to let shame come into the conversation.
+It can be vital for each person to keep shame come out of the conversation.

 It is easy to get embarrassed when talking about sex or having issues in the bedroom, but shame should never be put on any person within the relationship.